moodyhunter/mos-packages/README.md

-# mos-packages
+# MOS Packages

-PKGBUILDs for MOS packages
+PKGBUILDs for MOS packages, with a few extra scripts to make life easier.